On denominator conjecture for cluster algebras of finite type: Disc with at most one puncture

 We say that $\gamma_1$ and $\gamma_2$ are {\it compatible} if $\Int^\circ(\gamma_1,\gamma_2)=0$.
 An {\it arc} $\gamma$ on $\fS$ is a curve without self-intersections, that is, $\Int^\circ(\gamma,\gamma)=0$.
 We denote by $\mathbb{A}(\fS)$ the set of equivalence classes of arcs on $\fS$ under the equivalence relation given by taking inverse.

 An {\it ideal triangulation} $\fT$ of $(\fS,\fM)$ is a maximal set of pairwise compatible arcs.
 An ideal triangulation $\fT$ of $\fS$ decomposes $\fS$ into triangles.
-A triangle in $\fT$ has either three distinct sides (type I) or it is a self-folded triangle (type II), cf. Figure~\ref{f:triangle}, where $P$ is the puncture and we call $\alpha$ the {\em folded side} and $\beta$ the {\em remaining side}.
-In particular, if $\fS$ is an $n$-gon, then an ideal triangulation decomposes $\fS$ into triangles of type I.
+A triangle in $\fT$ has either three distinct sides or it is a self-folded triangle, cf. Figure~\ref{f:triangle}, where $P$ is the puncture, and we call $\alpha$ the {\em folded side} and $\beta$ the {\em remaining side}.
+In particular, if $\fS$ is an $n$-gon, then an ideal triangulation decomposes $\fS$ into proper triangles.